TheOutOfEquilibriumGroup/TheOutOfEquilibriumGroup.github.io/_posts/2024-02-21-symposium.md

 icon: newspaper-o
 ---

-Emma gave a presentation "Simulating Time Crystals" at the 2023 UML Student Symposium.
-Here is the link https://www.youtube.com/watch?v=7ynQVym-Zdc&t=47s Congrats Emma!
+Prof. Caroline Desgranges was a Discussion Leader and gave a talk at the Center for Simulational Physics Workshop (University of Georgia).